HACDedsec/Web-Projects/List_Filter_using_function/README.md

  ▬ Added search filter
  ▬ Imported Google Fonts for changing Font Style

- • This React app is structured with Class Base Component
+ • This React app is structured with Function Base Component